koyae/migration/README.md

 #### ssh-agent / askpass stuff

-	Once the above steps are complete, ensure that the SSH\_ASKPASS shell-variable points to one of the askpass executables which come with whichever package you chose e.g. "/usr/libexec/gnome-ssh-askpass".
+Once the above steps are complete, log back into Cygwin and `echo $SSH_ASKPASS`ensure that the SSH\_ASKPASS shell-variable points to one of the askpass executables which come with whichever package you chose e.g. "/usr/libexec/gnome-ssh-askpass".
+If it's incorrect, `export SSH_ASKPASS=<path>` in ~/export\_local

+Once there, test whether this configuration is correct by running the "XWin Server" executable and then opening Cygwin.
+The icon to start the server should appear on the start-menu after installing the xinit and xorg-server packages.

+Running this server also allows certain GUI-applications to be run on a remote server.
+Enable this by passing `-XY` when connecting via `ssh`. `xeyes` and `xclock` are simple examples to try if you're testing.